Grading and Transcripts: Twin Cities, Crookston, Morris, Rochester

 - Any unit may choose to limit grades in a particular course to the A-F or the S-N system.

-- When both grading systems are available to a student, he or she must declare a choice of system as part of the initial registration for the course.
+- When both grading systems are available to a student, the student must declare a choice of system as part of the initial registration for the course.
 The choice may not be changed after the end of the second week of classes (the first week in summer sessions).

 - Except as provided in this policy in Sections A (7) and F (12), no college may use any grading systems other than the ones established by this policy.